-Designer Penelope Bianchi has listed her “Provençal farmhouse” in Santa Barbara for $5.95 million.
+Designer Penelope Bianchi tells me she has listed her “Provençal farmhouse” in Santa Barbara for $5.95 million.

 If it looks familiar, it may be because it was featured in the September 2010 issue of House Beautiful.